tableau/webdataconnector/docs/wdc_hosting_and_submissions.md

    - The `name` of your connector must end in `-wdc`.
    - The `homepage` of your connector must point to hosted version of your WDC.
+   - The `version` of your connector must match the following pattern:
+     - The first digit or "major" version must match the WDC API major version that your connector is compatible with.
+     - The second digit or "minor" version must match the WDC API minor version that your connector is compatible with.
+     - You may increment the third digit or "patch" version as much as you like as you make updates to your connector.
    - The `keywords` array must contain `tableau-wdc` as one of its elements.

 3. If desired, you may provide additional detail about your connector like so: